nokia/SReXperts/hackathon/activities/srlinux-b-gnoi/README.md

 There are many clients that support gNOI services, the most common one is [gNOIc](https://gnoic.kmrd.dev/) developed by Nokia.

-## SReXperts Hackathon

-As part of this SReXperts Hackathon, we will be exploring gNOI file services on SR Linux.

 ## gNOI File Service

 In the gNOI file service, OpenConfig defines a generic interface to perform file operational tasks.
 For information see [gNOI specification](https://github.com/openconfig/gnoi/blob/master/file/file.proto)